You can customize the visual display and functionality of the Editor, Live Editor, and Debugger using Editor/Debugger preferences.

-Lines indent according to smart indenting preferences when you position the cursor in a line or select a group of lines, and then press the Tab key.
+Lines indent according to automatic indenting preferences when you position the cursor in a line or select a group of lines, and then press the Tab key.
 To set automatic indenting preferences, see Editor/Debugger Language Preferences.

 If you select this preference, you cannot insert tabs within a line.

-You can specify how various languages appear in the Editor.
-MATLAB applies language preferences based on the file extension of the file open in the Editor.
+You can specify how various languages appear in the Editor and Live Editor.
+MATLAB applies language preferences based on the file extension of the file that is open.

 Select the language for which you want to set preferences.

-Select Enable syntax highlighting to have the Editor use different colors for different language constructs.
+Select Enable syntax highlighting to have the Editor and Live Editor use different colors for different language constructs.
 Then, adjust the colors you want to use for each language element.

-To change syntax highlighting colors for all other languages, color options appear under Enable syntax highlighting.
+To change syntax highlighting colors for all other languages, select from the options under Enable syntax highlighting.